douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

 # Phase 3: impact of types of agriculture

-* Farmers can change method of production:
-  *  can buy fertilizer, pesticide, vaccin, nutrients
-  *  change the type of agriculture
-  *  consequences: buy new land, hire people, higher cost, less productivity

-* Farmers can change what they produced:
+* Farmers can change what they produced and their type of agriculture:
   * based on global recomendation of supplies needed (if data available)
   * randomly
   * Can get help from the government, or associations